 There is a fantastic supply of tasty food at Animal Kingdom.
 If you want a character dining experience, reserve a meal at Tusker House where you’ll see friends like Donald, Mickey, Goofy, and Daisy.
 We also enjoy the Yak and Yeti restaurant from a great meal.
 Just be sure to book these restaurants 180-days in advance as they do book up!
 Besides table-service restaurants, we’d recommend Flame Tree Barbecue for quick-service dining as well at Satu’li Canteen.
 Both have great menus!
 Plus, you can Mobile Order off your MDE App at both of these locations, so you don’t have to worry about the lines.
 Snacks are plenty, as are alcoholic-specialty beverages.
 If you’ve never had a Dole Whip outside of Magic Kingdom, you can do this at Animal Kingdom… and even have the option of adding rum to it!

 10 – Stay for the Nighttime Entertainment

 Animal Kingdom comes to life at night, so stick around!
-While they don’t offer fireworks because of the animals, you can still see an excellent nighttime spectacular called Rivers of Light: We Are One.
-This is a laser and water projection show with floating pieces and beautiful music.
-After this, the Tree of Life Awakenings is a good stop as the Tree of Life dances with an impressive projection display.
+Look for the Tree of Life Awakenings.
+You’ll see the Tree of Life dances with an impressive projection display.
 On your way out, be sure to drop by Pandora – World of Avatar to see how it transforms into a bioluminescent land once the sun goes down.
 Truly a remarkable park at night!

 Enjoy your wildly unforgettable visit to Disney’s Animal Kingdom!